 2. PLA packaging composts under specific conditions as defined by the EU standard EN134321.
 These conditions are present at commercial composting facilities.
 To ensure your PLA product is successfully processed, ensure it is collected for commercial composting.

-3. Bioplastic lined products such as compostable cups cannot be recycled in the paper and cardboard recycling stream, due to the limitations with separating the lining from the paper fibre3.
+3. Compostable cups cannot be recycled in the paper and cardboard recycling stream and should be collected seperately for commercial composting.
+This due to the limitations with separating the lining from the paper fibre3.
 And despite some claims that they can be placed in the mixed kerbside recycling bin, as demonstrated in our recent article, a MRF cannot process any takeaway cups for recycling.

 4. PLA cups are not engineered to break down in home composting environments4, and need to be collected for commercial composting to ensure the cups are able to be processed and breakdown alongside food or organics products.